Fill out corporate tax forms

 Vennootschapsbelasting (VPB)

-The Dutch corporate income tax levied on the profits of companies, such as BVs, NVs, and certain other legal entities.
+The Dutch corporate income tax levied on the profits of companies and other legal entities.
+It is the Dutch equivalent of the U.S. corporate income tax and governs most Dutch business tax forms.

 Fiscale Eenheid

-A fiscal unity or tax grouping that allows a parent company and its subsidiaries to be treated as a single taxpayer for corporate tax purposes.
+A Dutch tax consolidation regime that allows a parent company and one or more subsidiaries to be treated as a single taxpayer for corporate income tax purposes.
+This means profits and losses within the group can be offset against each other.